-1. Move the seat as far back as it will go before securing the forward-facing child restraint.

-When the passenger sensing system has turned off the front outboard passenger frontal airbag, the off indicator on the passenger airbag status indicator should light and stay lit when you start the vehicle.
-See Passenger Airbag Status Indicator on page 5-15.

-- 2. Put the child restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
+- Move the seat as far back as it will go before securing the forward-facing child restraint. - When the passenger sensing system has turned off the front outboard passenger frontal airbag, the off indicator on the passenger airbag status indicator should light and stay lit when the vehicle is started.
+See Passenger Airbag Status Indicator on page 5-19. - 2.
+Put the child restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.